Susannah York: Writing and personal appearances

 In the 1970s, York wrote two children's fantasy novels, In Search of Unicorns (1973, revised 1984) which was excerpted in the film Images, and Lark's Castle (1976, revised 1986).

 She was a guest, along with David Puttnam on the BBC Radio 4 documentary I Had The Misery Thursday, a tribute programme to film actor Montgomery Clift, which was aired in 1986, on the 20th anniversary of Clift's death.
 York had co-starred with him in Freud: The Secret Passion, John Huston's 1962 film biography of the psychoanalyst.

 Personal life

 In 1959, York married Michael Wells, with whom she had two children, including Orlando.
 They divorced in 1976.
+In the late 1970s, according to an interview in The Sunday Times, she had a two year relationship with the scientist Nick Humphrey.
 In the 1984 TV adaptation of A Christmas Carol, she played Mrs Cratchit and both of her children co-starred as Cratchit offspring.

 Politically, York was left-leaning, and publicly supported Mordechai Vanunu, the Israeli dissident who revealed Israel's nuclear weapons programme.
 While performing The Loves of Shakespeare's Women at the Cameri Theatre in Tel Aviv in June 2007, York dedicated the performance to Vanunu, evoking both cheers and jeers from the audience.